-Function description IEC 61850 identification IEC 60617 identification ANSI/IEEE C37.2 device number Voltage unbalance power quality VSQVUB VSQVUB PQMUBV
+Function description IEC 61850 identification ANSI/IEEE C37.2 device number Voltage unbalance VSQVUB PQUUB PQVUB

-The voltage unbalance power quality function VSQVUB monitors voltage unbalance conditions in power transmission and distribution networks.
+The voltage unbalance function VSQVUB monitors voltage unbalance conditions in power transmission and distribution networks.
 It can be applied to identify a network and load unbalance that can cause sustained voltage unbalance.
 VSQVUB is also used to monitor the commitment of the power supply utility of providing a high-quality, that is, a balanced voltage supply on a continuous basis.

 VSQVUB uses five different methods for calculating voltage unbalance.
-The methods are the negative-sequence voltage magnitude, zero-sequence voltage magnitude, ratio of the negative-sequence voltage magnitude to the positivesequence voltage magnitude, ratio of the zero-sequence voltage magnitude to the positive-sequence voltage magnitude or ratio of maximum phase voltage magnitude deviation from the mean voltage magnitude to the mean of the phase voltage magnitude.
+The methods are the negative-sequence voltage magnitude, zero-sequence voltage magnitude, ratio of the negative-sequence voltage magnitude to the positive-sequence voltage magnitude, ratio of the zero-sequence voltage magnitude to the positive-sequence voltage magnitude and ratio of maximum phase voltage magnitude deviation from the mean voltage magnitude to the mean of the phase voltage magnitude.

 VSQVUB provides statistics which can be used to verify the compliance of the power quality with the European standard EN 50160 (2000).
-The statistics over selected period include freely selectable percentile for unbalance.
+The statistics over selected period include a freely selectable percentile for unbalance.
 VSQVUB also includes an alarm functionality providing a maximum unbalance value and the date and time of occurrence.

-VSQVUB contains a blocking functionality.
+The function contains a blocking functionality.
 It is possible to block a set of function outputs or the function itself, if desired.